imchillin/Anamnesis/README.md

 * Special thanks to Goaat for their contributions and help.
 * Special thanks to Seria Myouna for their contributions and help.
+* Special thanks to KirsanThyme for their contributions on Posing Matrix and help.
 * Thanks to MormonJesus69420 for their work on writing guides and tutorials for CMTool.